 We’ve covered eight key types of email automation currently being used in ecommerce, with tips on what to include to maximize conversion rates.
 But sending out the right email types will only yield great results if you have good quality, clean data to use in your targeting.

 Data cleaning is a vital step to creating quality lists that get your messages to your subscribers, while protecting your sender reputation.

 Want to see how clean data could help 6x the results of your email automation?
-Request your free data check today.
+Get in touch with us.